Cobalt Blue Tarantula Care

-In captivity, you should be feeding appropriately-sized insects to your Cobalt Blue depending on their age and size.
+In captivity, you should be feeding appropriately-sized insects to your arachnid depending on their age and size.

 They are carnivores that enjoy eating live crickets, cockroaches, and dubia roaches as well as other large insects.
 You can also feed them the occasional mealworm and pinky mouse.

 Make sure whatever you feed them, it is not any larger than their carapace.

 They are aggressive hunters and this predatory instinct will not allow them to eat frozen or any dead food.
 Provide them with only live food as much as possible.

 These spiders are swift and can become defensive.
 However, it is important to note the differences between them being aggressive and defensive, as they are often misunderstood.